-This is another budget friendly place that is getting rave reviews and offers excellent value for money.
+This is another budget-friendly place that is getting rave reviews and offers excellent value for money.
 It is well located for exploring the ruins and offers 10 basic but very clean rooms.
-Travelers highlight the excellent food and the friendly service.
+Travelers highlight the excellent food and friendly service.
 Air Conditioned rooms are available and all rooms have free wifi access.
 The pool looks great, and bikes are available for rent.

 - Price range: from 25USD

 Deer Park Hotel is probably the best higher-end hotel in Polonnaruwa.
 This hotel location can’t be beaten as it overlooks the beautiful Giritale Lake.
 Rooms are very spacious, has an excellent view of the lake and provide all modern amenities such as Satellite TV, AC, mini-bar, and free in-room Wifi.
 There is a large gym, as well as an excellent pool.
 In the evening you can sit and watch as Elephants come down to the Lake to drink and bathTravelersrs rave about the excellent food and personal attention to service.